 If there is a sport I was healthy and badass enough to participate in, it would be roller derby.
 I spent a year or so traveling to games all over New Jersey and Pennsylvania (the pictures taken above come from a tournament held in PA).
 And what I saw were players working together to come … Continue reading Jersey Derby story

 Nope, not the flu.
 A few weeks ago, there was a Twitter post from Eric Alper, which asked an innocent question: What movie disturbed you as a child?
 He often asks questions like this, and because I had a great example, I responded using a gif of a scene from Invasion of the Body Snatchers … Continue reading Going Viral

 I see I haven't posted here in almost a year.
 Like a lot of people, I've been a tad distracted, and not busy enough writing.
 A quick list of what's happened: 1.
 Post-election freakout and obsession over the direction my country is headed in.
 It's been taking up a lot of headspace.
 2. Participation in … Continue reading A year of not posting

 One of my favorite websites is Maria Popova's Brain Pickings.
-And an image that frequently pops up on the site is this: The artist is Maurice Sendak and it appears in the book "Open House for Butterflies," one of many he collaborated on with author Ruth Krauss.
-Every time I see it, my heart is … Continue reading Being quiet near a little stream
+And an image that frequently pops up on the site is one of a small boy sitting aside a small stream, with the words, "Everybody should be quiet near a little stream and listen."
+The artist is Maurice Sendak and it appears in the book … Continue reading Being quiet near a little stream

 Friend and fellow writer A.M.
 Moscoso wrote about how Facebook is a creative killer to writers.
 It’s something I agree with and think you should read…and also that you should check out the rest of her blog for some really fantastic writing, too!